MethanePowered/MethaneKit/Apps/04-ShadowCube/README.md

 `ShadowCubeApp` class is declared in header file [ShadowCubeApp.h](ShadowCubeApp.h) and the application class is derived from [UserInterface::App](/Modules/UserInterface/App) base class, same as in [previous tutorial](../02-TexturedCube).
 [Shaders/ShadowCubeUniforms.h](Shaders/ShadowCubeUniforms.h) header contains declaration of shader uniform structures shared between [HLSL shader code](#shadow-cube-shaders) and C++:
-- `Constants` data structure is stored in the `m_scene_constants` member and is uploaded into the `Rhi::Buffer` object `m_const_buffer_ptr`, which has single instance in application since its data is constant for all frames.
+- `Constants` data structure with lighting parameters is saved to the root constant buffer via program argument binding `g_constants`, which has single instance in application and its data is constant for all frames.
-- `SceneUniforms` data structure is stored in the `m_scene_uniforms` member and is uploaded into the `Rhi::Buffer` objects in the per-frame `ShadowCubeFrame` objects, each with it's own state of volatile uniform values.
+- `SceneUniforms` data structure with eye and light positions is saved to the root constant buffer via program argument binding `g_scene_uniforms` with per-frame buffers with volatile uniforms data.
-- `MeshUniforms` data structure contains Model/MVP matrices and shadow MVP+Transform matrix stored in 4 instances: uniforms for shadow and final passes stored in `gfx::TexturedMeshBuffers` objects one for cube mesh in `m_cube_buffers_ptr` and one for floor mesh in `m_floor_buffers_ptr`.
+- `MeshUniforms` data structure contains Model/MVP matrices and shadow MVP+Transform matrix stored in 4 instances of cube and floor meshes multiplied by shadow and final passes.
+Uniforms for shadow and final passes stored in `gfx::TexturedMeshBuffers` objects one for cube mesh in `m_cube_buffers_ptr` and one for floor mesh in `m_floor_buffers_ptr`.

 Uniform structures in [Shaders/ShadowCubeUniforms.h](Shaders/ShadowCubeUniforms.h):